efraa/schools-api/README.md

 # Schools API 🚀

-This is the core of Schools application, built with TypeScript and served by docker.
+Core of Schools Management Application, built with TypeScript and served by docker.

 ### API Docs
 ---